 Maximum Contaminant Level or MCL: The highest level of contaminant that is allowed in drinking water.
+MCLs are set as close to the risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial MRDLG

-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+MCLGs as feasible using the best available treatment technology.

-Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or expected MRDLG addition of a disinfectant is necessary for control of microbial contaminants.